developer-portal/content/deployment/maintain/rebase-helper-integration.md

 ---
 title: Rebase helper integration
 subsection: maintain
-section: deployment
 order: 3
-description: >
-  Integrating rebase-helper with an upstream monitoring service
 ---

-# {{page.description}}
+# Integrating rebase-helper with an upstream monitoring service

 This chapter demonstrates how to include rebase-helper in your upstream monitoring service.
 If you would like to integrate rebase-helper into your upstream monitoring services, this chapter is for you.